ordinals/ord/docs/src/guides/inscriptions.md

 testnet or regtest mode may also be used.
 Additionally, `ord` requires Bitcoin Core's transaction index.

-To configure your Bitcoin Core node to use signet and maintain the transaction index, add the following to your `bitcoin.conf`:
+To configure your Bitcoin Core node to use signet and maintain a transaction index, add the following to your `bitcoin.conf`:

 ```